-With a properly prepared tree, now it’s time to figure out where this tree is going.
+Now that your tree is properly prepared, it’s time to figure out where it’s going.
 Somewhere a little greener?
 Let’s see.

-Before we get to mulching, let’s take a look at some of the other options that’re available.
+Before we get to mulching, let’s take a look at some of the other options that are available.

-Compost: The branches of a retired Christmas tree are welcome additions to the compost pile.
+- Compost: The branches of a retired Christmas tree are welcome additions to industrial compost piles.
 They allow for good airflow through the compost and bring extra moisture to the environment.
 In many places, there are year-round services, including businesses that’ll take compost materials off your hands.
 Poke around and see if any accept Christmas trees.

-Replant: This is only an option if your tree has its roots intact.
-In other words, a vast majority of Christmas revelers won’t be able to use this option.
-But if you’re one of the few who is, move the tree outside to a cool, dry place for a few days to let it re-acclimate to the outdoor conditions, then dig a hole at least twice as the wide as the root system.
-Drop in your tree, fill in the hole, water it, and you’re all set.
+- Replant: This is only an option if your tree has its roots intact, which means the vast majority of Christmas revelers won’t be able to use this option.
+If you’re one of the few who has a tree with its roots still attached, move the tree outside to a cool, dry place for a few days to let it re-acclimate to the outdoor conditions.
+Then dig a hole at least twice as wide as the root system.
+Drop in your tree, fill in the hole, and water it.

-Even if there’s no curbside Christmas tree pickup in your area, local groups will often hold treecycling events, where you can drop off your tree for mulching, often deep into the month of January.
+Even if there’s no curbside Christmas tree pickup in your area, local groups will often hold treecycling events where you can drop off your tree for mulching, often deep into the month of January.
 In many instances, they’ll give you a bag of your own mulch to take home.
 For gardeners, that couldn’t come at a more opportune time.
-Mulch is essential for good plant health during the cold-weather months.
-Think of it as a blanket for your garden, working to stave off frost and help excess water move through the soil.
+Mulch is essential for good plant health during cold-weather months.
+Think of it as a blanket for your garden that works to stave off frost and help excess water move through the soil.

 It can also be fun to make the mulch yourself.
 Discard the needles and cut or chop the branches into small chunks.
 Cathartic!

-Since you’re often able to reap the rewards yourself, and don’t need a lot of extra steps or equipment to do it, mulching may be the best option for discarding your old Christmas tree.
-Whether you take it to your city government or do it yourself, it’s a fun and low- or no-cost option.
-You can also feel good about doing something green, closing the consumption loop by putting the old Christmas tree back in (or on) the Earth.
-That seems a fitting way to close out the season.
+Since you’re often able to reap the rewards yourself and don’t need a lot of extra steps or equipment to do it, mulching may be the best option for discarding your old Christmas tree.
+Whether you take it to your city government or mulch it yourself, it’s a fun and low- or no-cost option.
+You can also feel good about doing something green and closing the consumption loop by putting the old Christmas tree back in (or on) the earth.
+That seems like a fitting way to close out the season.